MithrilMan/MithrilShards/docs/shards/web-api/swagger-ui.md

 It's a combo box that allows you to select one of the [ApiServiceDefinition] defined area that are currently enabled.
 In this example we have selected API that corresponds to our `WebApiArea.API` (or simply "api") area defined by WebApiShard itself.
-You can see another option, DEV Api, that corresponds to the `WebApiArea.DEV` (or simply "dev") area defined by [DevControllerShard].
+You can see another option, DEV API, that corresponds to the `WebApiArea.DEV` (or simply "dev") area defined by [DevControllerShard].

 !!! note
   	The displayed name corresponds to ApiServiceDefinition `Name` property.

 ### OpenAPI document URL

-It's the url of the selected OpenAPI document.
+It's the URL of the selected OpenAPI document.
 It can be used to generate RESTful clients with tools like [AutoRest](https://github.com/Azure/autorest){:target="_blank"}.

 ### Search Box